PostgREST/postgrest/api.rst

 * Table unions
 * More complicated joins than those provided by `Resource Embedding`_
 * Geo-spatial queries that require an argument, like "points near (lat,lon)"
-* More sophisticated full-text search than a simple use of the :sql:`fts` filter

 .. _s_procs: